-As is the case throughout the USA, expats moving to New York will have to ensure they have invested in a fully comprehensive health insurance plan.
-This will allow them to take advantage of the leading healthcare facilities that are boasted by the city.
+As is the case throughout the US, expats moving to New York will have to ensure they have invested in a fully comprehensive health insurance plan.
+This will allow them to take advantage of the leading healthcare facilities in the city.

-Granted, the cost of living is high, but this is just the price of admission to living in a city with endless highlights.
+While it's true that the cost of living in NYC is high, it's best thought of as the price of admission to living in a city with endless highlights.
 There’s no better place in the US when it comes to broadening one's horizons, with ample opportunities to explore a dynamic nightlife, eclectic selection of restaurants and thriving theatre scene.

 ►For a comprehensive guide to education in the Big Apple, download our free New York City Schools Guide